 To open an Australian bank account, you’ll need proof of enrolment, photo identification, proof of your Australian address and an Australian Tax File Number (available from the Australian Tax Office).
 Visit your chosen bank’s website to find out more about the specific documents required.
 You can also exchange currency at our bank branches if you’ve travelled to Australia with money from home.

-Establishing a weekly budget helps you keep on top of your expenses throughout semester.
-Factor in the general living costs of Sydney and utilise a budgeting tool to help manage your dollars.
-To help get you started, read these student money saving tips.
+Establishing a weekly budget helps you keep on top of your expenses throughout semester, factoring in the general living costs of Sydney.